DR. FRANK O. KLEIN II ACN President and CEO

 Curtis is a music producer and philanthropist in New York City.
 The Vertical Corporation, his music production facility, is a state-of-the-art recording studio which has played host to a wide range of musical artists, including one with which he had a number 11 U.K. and European hit.
 His work in the arts also extends to theater where Curtis has written original music and worked on sound design for productions in New York City and the Edinburgh Festival Fringe in Edinburgh, Scotland.
 As the executive vice-president of the Curtis W. McGraw Foundation, Curtis oversees the non-profit's support of the arts, education, medical research and social services.
 Of particular interest to him is HIV/AIDS outreach and research.
 A native of Princeton, New Jersey, he attended Princeton Day School, The Lawrenceville School and The American School in Switzerland (TASIS) in Lugano, Switzerland.
 As a TASIS alumnus, Curtis serves on the school's board.
 He also participates in their community service program and escorts TASIS students on trips to Romania to visit AIDS foster homes and residences.
 Curtis also serves on the boards of the Patriots Theater in Trenton, NJ and The Blue Curtain Foundation, a group for the support of young performers and new music.

-MELISSA KLEIN Vice President, Director, Communication Manager
+MELISSA KLEIN Vice President, Director OF SPECIAL EVENTS, Communication Manager

 TESSA KLEIN BERMAN, Vice President, Director, Editor